Skip to main content

 Execution — A single run of a task on an agent.
 Each execution records: status, started_at, completed_at, duration, message, response, error, cost, model_used, triggered_by, and claude_session_id.

-Execution Status — Every execution moves through a lifecycle: pendingrunningcompleted, failed, or cancelled.
+Execution Status — Every execution moves through a lifecycle: queuedrunningsuccess, failed, error, cancelled, or skipped.

 Parallel Capacity — Each agent has a configurable slot system (default: 3 concurrent slots).
 Slot TTL equals the agent timeout plus a 5-minute buffer.
 When all slots are occupied, new executions queue until a slot frees up.